Peter Nygård: Feud with Louis Bacon

 In 2005, Nygård installed a large concrete slab on Louis Bacon's property to facilitate parking overflow, leading to a court suit and Bacon's retaliation installing large speakers pointed at Nygard Cay.
 The dispute escalated to 16 legal actions between Nygård, Bacon and associates.

-Bahamian police seized the speakers in summer 2010, allegedly due to complaints by Nygard.
+Bahamian police seized the speakers in summer 2010, allegedly due to complaints by Nygård.
 Vanity Fair reported that Nygård also used fake news sites to smear Bacon.
 In January 2015, Bacon filed a defamation lawsuit against Nygård over these claims.

-In 2019, Nygard sued two New York Times reporters for perceived bias in covering the billionaires' dispute.
+In 2019, Nygård sued two New York Times reporters for perceived bias in covering the billionaires' dispute.
 A New York judge awarded Bacon $203 million in May 2023, finding “a deliberate plan by Nygård to personally and professionally destroy Bacon”.

 Assets

 Nygård Cay

 In 1984, he purchased a beach bungalow for $1.76 million.
-In 1987 Nygård built a 150000 sqft compound at Lyford Cay in the Bahamas.
-He hosted Sean Connery, Michael Jackson, Robert De Niro, and George H. W. Bush at the property, which was described as housing 300 parrots, peacocks, and cockatoos around an indoor lagoon with a 40-foot dining room table that converted to a disco dance floor, and karaoke nights with "scantily clad young women" dancing while he sang "I Did It My Way."
-Prince Andrew was photographed with his wife and daughters Princess Eugenie and Princess Beatrice at Nygard's home.
+In 1987, Nygård built a 150000 sqft compound at Lyford Cay in the Bahamas.
+He hosted Sean Connery, Michael Jackson, Robert De Niro, and George H. W. Bush at the property, which was described as housing 300 parrots, peacocks, and cockatoos around an indoor lagoon with a 40-foot dining room table which converted to a disco dance floor, and karaoke nights with "scantily clad young women" dancing while he sang "I Did It My Way."
+Andrew Mountbatten-Windsor was photographed with his wife and daughters Princess Eugenie and Princess Beatrice at Nygård's home.

-On 14 April 2010, Nygård announced he was planning a $50-million renovation of Nygård Cay, which would take two years to complete and repair the damage and employ 200 construction workers.
+On 14 April 2010, Nygård announced he was planning a $50-million renovation of Nygård Cay, which would take two years to complete, repair fire damage affecting over 80% of the house, and employ 200 construction workers.
 A letter from the Bahamian prime minister's office rejected Nygård's construction application, citing the improper expansion of his property through intentional accretion of land over the seabed.
 On 28 September 2018, Nygård Cay was seized by the Supreme Court of the Bahamas as part of a legal battle surrounding Nygård's efforts to dredge the sea floor around the estate.
 In 2019, a warrant was issued after Nygård failed to appear in court multiple times for a sentencing hearing related to two contempt-of-court convictions in the Bahamas.
 In 2021 the property was in a general state of disrepair.

 In 2003, Nygård was sued in Florida by an American couple who claimed he deceived them into accepting jobs as managers of his Bahamas estate.
 The case was settled in 2007.
 The buildings of that estate were reported as being demolished by the Bahamian Government in April 2023.